 Kookaburra Kids plays an important role in supporting youth exposed to trauma and hardship.
 By providing early support, Kookaburra Kids' programs allow children who are burdened with responsibilities beyond their maturity to share their stories with people experiencing similar adversity, and to reclaim their childhood in a fun and uplifting setting.
-By addressing trauma at an early age, the volunteers camps activity days
+By addressing trauma at an early age, the program seeks to prevent the development of volunteers camps activity days